lingeringwillx/StructIO/README.md

 **read_7bint()**

-Reads the bytes representing a 7 bit integer from the object at the current position and converts them into an integer.
+Reads the bytes representing a 7 bit integer from the buffer at the current position and converts them into an integer.

 **write_7bint(number)**

-Converts *number* into a 7 bit integer and writes it to the object.
+Converts *number* into a 7 bit integer and writes it to the buffer.

 **skip_7bint()**